 As some of you prepare for classes in an online learning environment, we encourage you to visit the Keep Learning website, which shares resources on how to learn more effectively, understanding technologies used at UBC and taking care of yourself.

 You can get to UBC by car, bus or bike.
 Public transit is recommended: it’s efficient, inexpensive, good for the environment—and you can bring a bike on transit to help speed your travels across campus.
 Use the Trip Planning feature on the Translink website to find the most efficient routing from anywhere in the Metro Vancouver region.
 If you do drive, there are many parking options at UBC.

 Once here, there are several options for getting around campus—you can walk, bike and for longer distances there are convenient and accessible shuttle buses to get you where you need to go.
 Find more information on how to get around campus.

 If you have a temporary or permanent condition that limits your mobility, the Accessibility Shuttle can help you get around areas of campus that can only be reached on foot.
 The shuttle is a free, shared-ride service; you can book up to three trips a day.
 Each building in the service area is within 100 meters of a shuttle stop.

-Effective August 25, 2021, non-medical masks are required for all indoor public areas at UBC Vancouver and UBC Okanagan, including lobbies, hallways, stairwells, elevators, classrooms and labs.
+Effective July 2, 2022, masks are no longer required for indoor public areas at UBC Vancouver and UBC Okanagan, including lobbies, hallways, stairwells, elevators, classrooms and labs.
 Everyone in the UBC community is expected to follow the COVID-19 Campus Rules when on UBC campuses.